- Full-time faculty: 20

 - Multiscale Computational Mechanics Laboratory

 Degrees And Programs

-- Mechanical Engineering: with options in aerospace; biomechanical engineering; patent law; medical-prep; and robotics
+- Bachelor of Science program: with options in aerospace; biomechanical engineering; patent law; medical-prep; and robotics

-- Mechanical Engineering: with focus areas in aerospace; industrial engineering; design of mechanical engineering systems; fluid mechanics, thermal science, and energy; solid mechanics and materials science; structures and dynamics; and robotics, mechatronics, and controls
+* The program offers focus areas in aerospace; biomedical; industrial engineering; design of mechanical engineering systems; fluid mechanics, thermal science, and energy; solid mechanics and materials science; structures and dynamics; and robotics, mechatronics, and controls

-Professor Michael Keidar is using plasmas to create new micro-propulsion devices called micro-vacuum arc thrusters, which provide small forces that can be used to correct or sustain satellites in their orbits.
-The primary benefit of this type of device is that it can operate for very long periods of time without any degradation of performance.
+- Dr. Michael Keidar is using plasmas to create new micro-propulsion devices called micro-vacuum arc thrusters, which provide small forces that can be used to correct or sustain satellites in their orbits.
+NASA has accepted a proposal from Dr. Keidar to launch GW’s Cube satellite as part of NASA’s CubeSat Launch Initiative.